 Natasha Sinha (co-founder)

 Natasha Sinha (she/her) is a producer and dramaturg, focusing on new plays and new musical work.
-Natasha is Associate Artistic Director of Playwrights Horizons.
-Recently, as Director of Artistic Programs at Signature Theatre, she spearheaded new artistic programs for Signature (including a new holistic residency for early-career playwrights), and she was artistic line producer for select plays and musicals (including Dave Malloy's OCTET, FIRES IN THE MIRROR by Anna Deavere Smith, and Lauren Yee's CAMBODIAN ROCK BAND).
-She is the recipient of the 2019 LPTW Lucille Lortel Award.
-Until 2018, Natasha was Associate Director of LCT3/Lincoln Center Theater which exclusively produces premieres (including DISGRACED by Ayad Akhtar, Rude Mechs' STOP HITTING YOURSELF, Dave Malloy's PRELUDES, WAR by Branden Jacobs-Jenkins, BULL IN A CHINA SHOP by Bryna Turner, GHOST LIGHT by Third Rail Projects, Martyna Majok's queens, and Antoinette Nwandu’s PASS OVER).
-She kicked off the LCT3 Spotlight Series with SHABASH!, hosted by Danny Pudi and Parvesh Cheena.
-Natasha was previously the Associate Producer at Barrington Stage Company.
-As a freelance dramaturg, she has worked on new plays and new musicals by Dave Harris, Michael R. Jackson, Grace McLean, Shakina Nayfack, Danny Pudi, Heather Raffo, Sam Salmond, and Kit Yan & Melissa Li.
-Natasha is a co-founder of Beehive Dramaturgy Studio, which works with individual generative artists as well as organizations such as Page 73, Musical Theatre Factory, Yale Indigenous Performing Arts Program, and Astoria Performing Arts Center.
-She is on the Advisory Boards of SPACE on Ryder Farm, Rhinebeck Writers Retreat, and Musical Theatre Factory (where she co-moderates MTF's POC Roundtable, exclusively for musical artists of color, and advises on various programs, including MTF MAKERS).
-She has served as a judge on many award committees, taught classes, written articles, led panels, and created events to center a range of exciting new voices from historically oppressed communities.
-In her free time, Natasha is one of three coordinators of Amplifying Activists Together.
+Since 2021, Natasha has been Associate Artistic Director at Playwrights Horizons, working on all season productions (including Michael R. Jackson & Anna K. Jacobs' TEETH, Alex Tatarsky's SAD BOYS IN HARPY LAND, STEREOPHONIC by David Adjmi, WET BRAIN by John J. Caswell, Jr, CATCH AS CATCH CAN by Mia Chung, Sanaz Toossi's WISH YOU WERE HERE, and Dave Harris' TAMBO AND BONES), and overseeing the literary department and artistic programs (including New Works Lab and Almanac).
+Previously, she was Director of Artistic Programs at Signature Theatre (Dave Malloy's OCTET, FIRES IN THE MIRROR by Anna Deavere Smith, Lauren Yee's CAMBODIAN ROCK BAND, and spearheading new initiatives), Associate Director at LCT3/Lincoln Center Theater (DISGRACED by Ayad Akhtar, Rude Mechs' STOP HITTING YOURSELF, Dave Malloy's PRELUDES, WAR by Branden Jacobs-Jenkins, GHOST LIGHT by Third Rail Projects, Martyna Majok's queens, Antoinette Nwandu’s PASS OVER, and special events such as SHABASH!), and Associate Producer at Barrington Stage Company.
+As a freelancer (for both commercial and nonprofit projects), she has also dramaturged new works by Dave Harris, Michael R. Jackson, Jenny Koons, Grace McLean, Danny Pudi, Heather Raffo, Sam Salmond, Stephen Schwartz, and Kit Yan & Melissa Li.
+Natasha is a co-founder of Beehive Dramaturgy Studio (which works with individual generative artists as well as organizations such as Page 73) and a founding member of Musical Theatre Factory (where she co-moderated MTF's POC Roundtable, exclusively for musical artists of color, and advised on programming).
+She is on the board of Rhinebeck Writers Retreat, and she has served as a judge on award committees throughout the theatre industry.
+Natasha is the recipient of the 2019 LPTW Lucille Lortel Award.

 SPECIALTIES